Nonisothermal Richards flow in porous media with cross diffusion: Introduction

-{\bf Constitutive relations.} We assume that the thermodynamic quantities appearing in \eqref{cons_w} and \eqref{cons_e} are induced by the Helmholtz free energy density $\rho\Psi$ in a thermodynamically consistent way.
-Precisely, we assume that the free energy density $\rho\Psi$ decomposes into a sum of water- and skeleton-related contributions
+We assume that the thermodynamic quantities appearing in \eqref{cons_w}--\eqref{PC.Sw}, i.e. the chemical potentials $\mu_i$, the pressure $p$ and the thermal energy densities of the water-phase $E_w = (\rho e)_w$ and the skeleton $E_s = (\rho e)_s$, are induced by the Helmholtz free energy density $\rho\Psi$ in a thermodynamically consistent way.
+We take that the free energy density $\rho\Psi$ decomposes into a sum of water- and skeleton-related contributions

-Following \cite[Remark 1.2]{BJPZ20}, we take the following expression for the functions $(\rho \Psi)_w, (\rho\Psi)_s$, under the simplifying assumption that the molar masses of each water-component phase are all coincident: